29-Page Pediatric Dental Website Rebuild, Shipped to Spec in 21 Days — White-Label Delivery for a US Marketing Agency

 The principle behind this is simple: on a rebuild, the spec is the contract between the agency and its client.
 A dev team’s job is to protect that contract, not to edit it.

 3. Crawl-based verification, not “looks fine to me”.
 Before DNS cutover, we ran Screaming Frog on the original production site and the staging rebuild side-by-side.
-Status codes, broken links, meta-tag integrity — every delta was reconciled against the agency’s spec.
+Status codes, broken links, meta-tag integrity — we reconciled every delta against the agency’s spec.
 A second crawl confirmed every internal link resolved on the live domain after cutover.

 The Viktor review raised six concrete criticals — broken footer links, mobile header broken, desktop header misaligned, dark-font-on-dark blog posts, internal taxonomy pages exposed, homepage CTA linked to itself — each resolved in a dedicated fix round and signed off before handoff closed.
 A crawl-based audit before cutover caught the structured issues; a post-handoff review round caught the visible ones.